oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_Transformer_AMX_bfloat16_MixedPrecision/README.md

 ## Example Output

-You should see diagrams demonstrating performance analysis formatted, as pie charts, for JIT Kernel Type Time breakdown for both AVX512 and AMX.
+You should see diagrams demonstrating performance analysis formatted, as pie charts, for JIT Kernel Type Time breakdown for both AVX512 and Intel® AMX.

 The following image shows a typical example of JIT Kernel Time breakdown file analysis diagrams.